celery/ceps/draft/celery-5-high-level-architecture.rst

     # data which is currently incorrect but will be updated later.
     _calculate()

-There is an obvious way around this problem.
-We can ensure that `_calculate()` raises a custom exception.
+An obvious way around this problem is to ensure that `_calculate()` raises a custom exception.

 But we shouldn't force the users to use workarounds.
-Code should be ergonomic and idiomatic.
+Our code should be ergonomic and idiomatic.

 Instead, we should allow users to declare sections as "poisonous" - tasks that if retried will surely fail if they fail at those sections.